whizzzkid/bing-wallpapers-for-linux/README.md

 # Bing Wallpapers For Linux
 This enables bing wallpaper on linux, specifically debian based distros.

+## Supported Desktop Environments

+- Gnome
+- Cinnamon
+- Unity
+- Xfce

-## Installation Instruction (Ubuntu, Mint and other Debian based distros.
+## Installation Instruction (Ubuntu, Mint and other Debian based distros)
 This should be simple.

     sudo add-apt-repository ppa:whizzzkid/bingwallpaper